On the limiting distribution of sums of random multiplicative functions: Introduction

 for any fixed $a>0$ and any `nice' function $q$, see \Cref{lem:plancherelapp} and \Cref{cor:sandwich}.
 The relationship of \eqref{eq:planc} to \Cref{thm:mc-critical} is via Plancherel's theorem.
 However, knowing the limit of \eqref{eq:planc} is not enough for studying \eqref{eq:Txapprox}: the term $|s_{x/t,t}|^2$ in the integrand of \eqref{eq:Txapprox}, where $t$ appears in both indices, is more complicated than $|s_{x/t,x^a}|^2$ appearing in the integrand of \eqref{eq:planc}.

 In our work in the $L^1$-regime we circumvented this issue by defining a new sum $S'_x$ which contained only a subset of the terms in $S_x$, adapting a similar truncation performed in the holomorphic multiplicative chaos (HMC) setting \cite{NPSV}.
-We use the same sum in the critical regime as well, see \eqref{eq:trunc} for its explicit definition; we explain a simplified version of it.
-Divide the primes in $[2,x]$ into finitely many disjoint intervals $(x_k,x_{k+1}]$ ($k\ge 0$), and if $n\le x$ has $P(n) \in (x_k,x_{k+1}]$ for $k\ge 1$, keep this $n$ in $S'_x$ only if $P(n/P(n))$ (the second largest prime factor of $n$) does not exceed $x_k$, and otherwise discard it.
+We use the same sum in the critical regime as well, see \eqref{eq:trunc} for its explicit definition.
+It goes as follows: divide the primes in $[2,x]$ into finitely many disjoint intervals $(x_k,x_{k+1}]$ ($k\ge 0$, $x_k$ is increasing), and if $n\le x$ has $P(n) \in (x_k,x_{k+1}]$ for $k\ge 1$, keep this $n$ in $S'_x$ only if $P(n/P(n))$ (the second largest prime factor of $n$) does not exceed $x_k$, and otherwise discard it.
 If $P(n)\le x_1$, we discard this $n$ as well.
 In this way, the martingale difference sequence of $S'_x$ is $(Z'_{x,p})_p$ for

 if $p\in (x_k,x_{k+1}]$ ($k \ge 1$), and the bracket process of $S'_x$ takes the shape